Perry Minasian

-Perry Minasian (born April 1980) is an American baseball executive.
+Perry Minasian (born April 1980) is an American professional baseball executive.
 He is the general manager of the Los Angeles Angels of Major League Baseball.
 He previously served as a scout and assistant general manager in the Toronto Blue Jays and Atlanta Braves organizations, respectively.

 Early life

 Minasian was raised in the Dallas-Fort Worth metroplex of Texas, where he became involved in baseball when he was eight years old as a batboy for the Texas Rangers.
 His father, Zack, also worked with the team as an assistant clubhouse manager.
 Minasian played baseball while attending Lamar High School in Arlington, and at the University of Texas at Arlington.